Purpose of this guidance

 - or an increase in the background rate of absence due to suspected or confirmed cases of COVID-19

 Health Protection Scotland has published information about how to contact your local health protection team.
-Managers must also notify the Care Inspectorate in the event of a suspected case and all confirmed cases of COVID.
+Childminders must also notify the Care Inspectorate in the event of a suspected case and all confirmed cases of COVID.
 Notifications and guidance are available through eForms.

 In the event of a local community outbreak and/or an outbreak in an ELC setting, at any protection level, settings may be asked by the local health protection team to implement additional restrictions, beyond those set out in this guidance, for a defined period of time.
 There may also be circumstances in which, based on clear evidence and public health considerations, specific settings require to close for a defined period of time.
 All such decisions will be made in line with the independent advice of local Directors of Public Health, who will take account of wider public health considerations according to their statutory duties.
 To keep children and staff in ELC settings safe and to reduce risk in the wider community, it is essential that settings follow any advice from their local health protection team.